Who this information is for

 Departments can apply for APs which means they will not have to pay any annual rental charges.
 These are supplied at the discretion of the Wireless Team, who may want to carry out a survey first.
 Every department is given an allocation of APs deemed appropriate for its needs.
 If a department requires more APs than is allocated to it, these will be supplied at the discretion of the Wireless Team who manages the Wireless Service budget.

-Colleges, and other institutions not eligible for the chest-funded (centrally-funded) APs, are welcome to rent APs from the UIS.
+Colleges, and other institutions not eligible for the chest-funded (centrally-funded) APs, are welcome to rent APs from UIS.
 Each AP has an annual rental charge associated with it, which reflects the cost recovery of the AP and other essential wireless infrastructure.

 There are no upfront setup or installation costs for the APs (other than any local wiring required by the customer).